rzk-lang/sHoTT/src/simplicial-hott/10-rezk-types.rzk.md

       ( inv-map-fiberwise-equiv  A is-segal-A a a' ψ)
 ```

-We now show that `arrow-map-equiv-iso-representable` section
+We now show that `arrow-map-fiberwise-equiv` has section
-`arrow-inv-map-equiv-iso-representable`.
+`arrow-inv-map-fiberwise-equiv`.

 ```rzk
 #def htpy-inv-map-fib-equiv-map-fib-equiv-id